 English hawthorn, haw, May, Mayblossom, Maybush, Mayflower, whitethorn

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Hawthorn will not stop an angina attack.
+Note that hawthorn won’t stop an angina attack.

 Your Family's Health